 If work is being conducted in a region identified as having a high, medium or low probability of NOA and work is being conducted either on private or public land that is generating unnecessary dust and it appears that appropriate control procedures are not in place:

-- contact council if it is not a work place OR - contact the government regulator in your state or territory if it is a work place.
+- . contact council if it is not a work place OR - contact SafeWork NSW if it is a work place .